 If you know you will miss a webinar, please email us: firstname.lastname@example.org.

 Here are some ways you can catch up:

-- Invite a colleague to sit in for you, and debrief later; and
+- Invite a colleague to sit in for you, and debrief later.

-- Follow up with a peer in the class, or with the instructors, if you have questions or would like to discuss what we covered in class.
+- Follow up with the instructors if you have questions or would like to discuss what we covered in class.

 Please note that we do not record Managing by Network webinars in order to encourage everyone to speak freely about their work in partnership, without concern about their comments being taken out of context.

 Are you new to the WebEx classroom?